MarcelZama/Data-Science/README.md

 The provided code encountered an error due to the unavailability of "seaborn-whitegrid," which has been updated to "v0_8-whitegrid."
 As a solution, the code was modified to use the updated style.

-After the given problems were resolved I decided to embark on a mini project incorporating the insights gained from this study.

-Water quality

                                                                        *Natural language processing*